Bank Pharmacist by Spire Healthcare Ltd

-Spire Dunedin Hospital has an opportunity for an experienced and capable Clinical Pharmacist to join our bank.
+Spire Thames Valley Hospital has an opportunity for an experienced and capable Clinical Pharmacist to join our bank.
 This role is ideally suited to someone who is looking for the challenge of delivering a comprehensive pharmacy service within hospital settings.

-For over a century, Spire Dunedin Hospital has played a part in Reading's history as a first-class medical facility serving its community.
-We offer fast access to the region's leading consultants, providing you with personalised treatments and aftercare.Duties and responsibilities
+Spire Thames Valley Hospital offers comprehensive private hospital services in a comfortable and relaxed environment to patients from London and its northern counties - Hertfordshire, Bedfordshire and Buckinghamshire.
+As the largest employer in Harpenden, the hospital prides itself in offering excellence in clinical quality, customer service and cleanliness.
+We have 5 state of the art Theatres and modern Surgical and Day Care Wards covering all major surgery, orthopaedics, gynaecology, plastics and medical patients amongst others.

 - The provision of an exemplary pharmacy service, in accordance with current legislation, clinical requirements and accepted professional and ethical standards